mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 A note on Binning
 ~~~~~~~~~~~~~~~~~

 The bin width is determined by the binning range and the sample binning factor.
-The number of bins is automatically calculated based on the **SampleBinning** specified.
-The width is the determined by the width of the range divided by the number of bins.
+The number of bins is automatically
+calculated based on the **SampleBinning** specified.
+The width is determined by the width of the range divided
+by the number of bins.

+The following binning parameters are not enterable by the user and are instead automatically calculated through
+the :ref:`TransformToIqt <algm-TransformToIqt>` algorithm once a valid resolution file has been loaded.
+These binning parameters are
-The calculated binning parameters are displayed alongside the binning options:
+displayed alongside the binning options:

 EWidth
   The calculated bin width.

 SampleBins
-  Number of bins in the sample after rebinning.
+  The number of bins in the sample after rebinning.

 ResolutionBins
-  Number of bins in the resolution after rebinning, typically this should be at
+  The number of bins in the resolution after rebinning.
+Typically this should be at
   least 5 and a warning will be shown if it is less.